m3dbedb/odoo/project_stage/README.rst

 Project Stage
 =============

-Create module project stage and add it on project header form and project search.
+Create module project stage in kanban view and add it on project header form and project search.
-This is a port of https://github.com/ingadhoc/project/tree/9.0/project_stage To make it fully work we need to replase last line of file security/ir.model.access.csv to meet with odoo 10 external ids.
-Currently Odoo 10 say it doesn't recornize base.group_sale_salesman I suppose it was renamed in odoo 10.
-If you know it's new name please tell.
-To install the module currently you need to delete last line of file security/ir.model.access.csv
+This is a port of https://github.com/ingadhoc/project/tree/9.0/project_stage Currently the module is missing header to edit current stage in project form view like task have.

 Configuration
 =============